 Video Walkthrough

-1. You can identify which social media platforms are sending traffic to your site and which ones aren’t doing as well.
+- You can identify which social media platforms are sending traffic to your site and which ones aren’t doing as well.

-Where to Find Google Analytics Social Media Traffic
+Google Analytics Social Media Tracking Tutorial

-Ready to set up Google Analytics social media tracking?
-Follow our step-by-step tutorial to set up Google Analytics reports to track your social traffic in no time.
+Ready to track your social media traffic with Google Analytics?
+Follow this step-by-step tutorial to set up all the Google Analytics reports you need to track your social media traffic.

 Note for WordPress users: You can see social media traffic right in your WordPress dashboard with MonsterInsights!
 Skip to the MonsterInsights instructions.

-Step 1: View the Traffic Acquisition Report
+Step 2: View the Traffic Acquisition Report

 In Google Analytics 4, navigate to Reports » Acquisition » Traffic Acquisition.

 This report tells you about your organic social media traffic altogether.
-So, you can see in general how your social media traffic is doing – how many users were referred to your site, how many pages they looked at, how long they stayed on your site, how many conversions they completed, and more.
+So, you can see in general how your social media traffic is doing: how many users were referred to your site, how many pages they looked at, how long they stayed on your site, how many conversions they completed, and more.

-Step Two: Create a Custom Explore Report
+Step 3: Create a Custom Explore Report

-Follow these steps to create your custom social media report:
+Now, follow these steps to create your custom social media report:

-1. Import the following Dimensions:
+- Import the following Dimensions:

-• Session source
+- Session source

-• Session default channel grouping
+- Session default channel grouping

 2. Import the following Metrics:

-• Sessions
+- Sessions

-• Engaged sessions
+- Engaged sessions

-• User engagement
+- User engagement

-• Engagement rate
+- Engagement rate

-• Purchases or Transactions if you run an eCommerce website
+- Purchases or Transactions if you run an eCommerce website

 3. Click and drag Session source from your Dimensions into the Rows box.